Let us help you customize your experience.

 Is the COVID-19 vaccine safe for pregnant or breastfeeding individuals?

-The CDC has said that pregnant and breastfeeding women who are at high-risk of exposure should be allowed to receive the vaccine if they choose.
-While pregnant or breastfeeding women were not included in the clinical trials, this recommendation was based on the data we have so far on the vaccine in pregnant women and animals, as well as the known risks of COVID-19 in pregnant women.
+The CDC has said pregnant and breastfeeding women at high risk of exposure qualify to receive the vaccine if they choose.
+While pregnant or breastfeeding women were not included in the clinical trials, health officials have not detected safety concerns among thousands of pregnant women who have received a COVID-19 vaccine or their babies.

 The mRNA only affects your muscle cells in your arm.
 It does not go any further before it gets degraded.
 It is short-lived.
 There is no evidence it would have a systemic effect impacting fertility, a developing baby or breastmilk.
 Both the Society for Maternal and Fetal Medicine and the American College of Obstetricians and Gynecologists (ACOG) have recommended pregnant and breastfeeding women be allowed to get the vaccine.
 Additionally, the American Academy of Pediatrics released news stating preliminary data show no safety concerns for pregnant women receiving COVID-19 vaccines.

 Is the COVID-19 vaccine safe for children?

-The Pfizer clinical trials have had participants as young as 12, but the vaccines are only approved for individuals 16 years of age or older.
+The Pfizer clinical trials have had participants as young as 12, and vaccines are only approved for individuals 12 years of age or older.
 The Moderna vaccine is only currently approved for individuals 18 years of age and older.
-Future studies will help us determine the effects of vaccines in children.
+Future studies will help us determine the effects of vaccines in younger children.

 How many shots of COVID-19 vaccine will I need?